ICJIA/icjia-i2i-nuxt3/content/about.md

 url: https://i2i.icjia.dev/about
 ---

-This is the body for the about page (via Strapi)
+This is the body for the about page (Strapi --> Markdown  --> Vue MDC ).

+Test Test Test

 ## Test GraphQL query